 by Adriana ruiz

-Did you know that you can visit many of Italy’s museums and archeological parks for free on the last Sunday of each month?
+Did you know that you can visit many of Italy’s museums and archeological parks for free on the first Sunday of each month?
 Whether you are an expat living in Italy or a tourist looking for a cultural experience, here are some tips on how to make the most of this initiative.

 However, not all museums and sites are part of this initiative, so it is advisable to check the official website of the Ministry of Culture before planning your visit.
 Also, keep in mind that some places may require a reservation, especially during peak seasons, and that some may have reduced opening hours or be closed for maintenance.